sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 The Body of Christ
 ==================

 We started this study by looking at a couple of puzzle pieces that both spoke of the body of Christ.
-One verse was in Corinthians and the other was in Ephesians.
+One verse was in Corinthians and the other was in Ephesians, where we read

 	[Eph 5:29-30 NKJV] 29 For no one ever hated his own flesh, but nourishes and cherishes it, just as the Lord [does] the church.
 30 For we are members of His body, of His flesh and of His bones.